27 October 2015 Deputy Secretary General Branko Marinkovic accepts the energy passport on the behalf of the National Assembly

 Click here to watch the speeches and handover of energy passports.

-9.45 - sitting of the Foreign Affairs Committee (National Assembly House, 13 Nikola Pasic Square, hall 2)
+13.00 - video meeting of the Chairman of the National Assembly Foreign Affairs Committee and the Chairman of the Italian Chamber of Deputies Foreign Affairs Committee (National Assembly House, 13 Nikola Pasic Square, hall 2)